Kingdread/dc-reloaded/doc/source/usage.rst

 Set the waiting delay between to statements.
 The lower this delay is, the faster the program executes.

+.. rubric:: break(b, breakpoint) *address*

+Toggle a breakpoint at the given address.
+When the breakpoint is reached, execution is paused until you continue it.
+This allows for easier debugging and inspection of variables.

 .. rubric:: togglegui

 Enable/disable the visualization.
 Good if you want more performance